Authentic Bhutanese Souvenirs from Eastern Bhutan

 Tengma/Seap (Bhutanese beaten corn) is roasted and pounded maize used as breakfast cereal, often eaten with tea and snacks.
 Bhutanese people love binging on Tengma as a healthier option instead of snacks.
 Many people from the countryside around the country who grows maize, produces Tengma.
 However, since the eastern part of Bhutan grows more maize compared to the other regions, thus Sharshops is best known for Tengma production.
 One of the most popular places where local vendors sell Tengma is in Mongar-Lhuntse Junction.

 Every household in eastern Bhutan will have at least one walnut tree around the vicinity.
-Besides cultivating potato, paddy, and maize, the Sharchops also grow cardamom and walnut due to the profitability of the crops.
+Besides cultivating potatoes, paddy, and maize, the Sharchops also grow cardamom and walnut due to the profitability of the crops.
 For the people of Maentsang Village of Bartsham Gewog in Trashigang, walnut has now become an alternate source of income.